almogon/tfg/README.txt

 --------------------README------------------
-1 - Configurate secret if you want make petitions to Marvel API.
-Go marvel/config/config.js 2 - npm install in the current directory
+1 - npm install in the current directory
-3 - npm start
+2 - npm start